emailverifyapicom/docs-rtapi/docs/product-overview.rst

  * For e-commerce checkouts, make sure customers receive their order notifications by preventing invalid emails from being entered.
  * If your call centre takes email addresses as part of the customer contact data, real-time verification can greatly reduce the amount of incorrectly keyed emailed addresses.
  * For software vendors where email addresses are captured as part of the on-boarding process, integrate full email verification as a value-add for your service.
- * With `emailverifyapi.com`_, there is no need any more to take incorrect email addresses and wait for them to bounce!
+ * With `email-checker.com`_, there is no need any more to take incorrect email addresses and wait for them to bounce!

 How To Get Started
 ------------------
-To get started `request a trial key <https://api.emailverifyapi.com/GetLicense>`_.
+To get started `request a trial key`_.